JaoHundred/QRede/README.md

 - Save and delete any wifi QR Code
 - Connect to a saved wifi QR Code

+### Limitations:
+Due to Google discontinuation of wifimanager API in later android version.
+This application only works in android versions from 5 to 8.1

 ### Supported Languages:
 - English (en-US)
 - Portuguese (pt-BR)